 Electronic Data Interchange (EDI) is a standardized data format protocol that adds communication efficiency between businesses and avoids human error in the process.
 Before EDI, it was usual practice to manually extract data from one system, record it on paper or a spreadsheet, send it to the correct recipient, and then manually enter it into the recipient system.
 This method not only took a lot of time, but was prone to challenges brought on by human error.

 How Does EDI for Logistics Work?

 Logistics organizations rely on EDI data to simply get things done.
-Whether that is onboarding a new trading partner, communicating with a customer, or receiving an EDI load tender, the bottom line is logistics companies have needed a consistent and efficient EDI strategy for decades and will continue to for years to come.
+Whether that is onboarding a new trading partner, communicating with a customer, or receiving an EDI load tender, the bottom line is logistics companies have needed an efficient EDI logistics software strategy for decades and will continue to for years to come.

 Connecting and integrating EDI transport data across a multi-enterprise supply chain is of the utmost importance.
-Modernized technology can extend data flows to integrate into core applications to expand a company’s online presence through seamless eCommerce and marketplace integration.
+Modernized EDI logistics software can extend data flows to integrate into core applications to expand a company’s online presence through seamless eCommerce and marketplace integration.

 Scaling quickly is what every logistics company across the globe wants to be able to do.
 Modernized EDI systems give organizations the control that they require to conduct business with customers and trading partners.
 Those critical data exchanges between businesses must be standardized, automated, integrated sufficiently, and simplified.
 Without those four key ingredients, logistics companies are going to struggle.

 Along with the supply chain, EDI has often been referred to as the lifeblood of the logistics industry.
 From all of the EDI communication standards to the various EDI messages, the critical data communication standard that is EDI has been fundamental throughout the logistics industry for a long time.